First Saints To Fly From St Helena Airport

 Jayne certainly picked the moment for her first flight: “It was a personal milestone for me; the experience was so great it will be something I will never forget.”

 Joa da Nova discovered the island in 1502.
 Capt Grant Brighton piloted the first airplane to land on St Helena in 2015.
-And now three Saint ladies have guaranteed their historical place; Jayne Thomas, Kira Stevens and Amanda Leo, the first Saints ever to fly in and out of St Helena Airport.
+And now three Saint ladies have guaranteed their historical place; Jayne Thomas, Kira Stevens and Amanda Leo, the very first Saints to fly in and out of St Helena Airport.